samuelyo3/Global-Superstore-Sales-Analysis/README.md

 ## Data Preparation
 - Removing of duplicates
-- Accessment for completeness and correct spelling
+- Assessment for completeness and correct spelling

 ## Exploratory Data Analysis
 - What are the three countries that generated the highest total profit for Global